Column-Randomized Linear Programs: Performance Guarantees and Applications: Special Structures and Extensions

 Denote $F$, $F_\distr$, and $F_J$ as optimal objective values of problems $P^\port$, $P^\port_{\distr}$, and $P^\port_J$, respectively.
 Define $\Delta F_J \equiv F_J - F$ and $\Delta F_\distr = F_\distr - F$.
 For any $\delta \in (0,1)$, with probability at least $1 - \delta$, the following statement holds:

-\end{proposition} For brevity, the proof is relegated to the ecompanion (see Section~\ref{appendix:proofs_portfolio}).
-While the proof is similar to that of Proposition~\ref{prop:objective_bound_by_dual_solution} in the construction of a random solution that is close to the solution of the distributional counterpart problem~$P^{\port}_{\distr}$, the main difference is that it relies on Lipschitz continuity, rather than LP duality.
+\end{proposition} While the proof (see below) is similar to that of Proposition~\ref{prop:objective_bound_by_dual_solution} in the construction of a random solution that is close to the solution of the distributional counterpart problem~$P^{\port}_{\distr}$, the main difference is that it relies on Lipschitz continuity, rather than LP duality.

 It is worthwhile to point out several aspects about this result and the portfolio optimization problem.
 First, the portfolio optimization problem~\eqref{problem:portfolio} is not required to be a convex optimization problem; the objective function $f$ can be non-convex, so long as it is Lipschitz continuous.
 Second, this result is related to a more specific result from our prior work \citep{chen2019decision}.
 In that paper, we consider the problem of estimating the decision forest choice model, which is a probability distribution over a collection of decision trees, and show that by solving an optimization problem over a random sample of trees, one can obtain a gap on the $\ell_1$ training error of the model that decays with rate $1 / \sqrt{K}$ (Theorem 5 of \citealt{chen2019decision}).
 Proposition~\ref{prop:portfolio} is a generalization of that result to more general optimization problems outside of choice model estimation, and allows for objective functions more general than those based on $\ell_1$ distance.